Tom Stoppard’s most personal play to date

 Leopoldstadt, an Olivier Award winning Best New Play by Tom Stoppard resumes performances at the Wyndham’s Theatre in August 2021.

-The play is set in the old Jewish quarter of Vienna, as a pious Jewish family reflect upon their religious identity in the twentieth century.
+Regarded as Britain’s greatest living playwright, Tom Stoppard’s new play is inspired by his family history and his most personal play to date.
+Directed by Patrick Marber, Leopoldstadt is a passionate drama of love, family and endurance.
+An intimate drama with epic sweep, the play is set in the old Jewish quarter of Vienna, as a pious Jewish family reflect upon their religious identity in the twentieth century.

-Leopoldstadt is booking from 25 January 2020 until 16 May 2020 at the Wyndham’s Theatre, London.
+Leopoldstadt is booking until 30 October 2021 at the Wyndham’s Theatre, London.

 A passionate drama of love and endurance, Leopoldstadt follows a family as they rediscover what it means to be Jewish in the first half of the 20th century.